Bolivia's military says armed group holding soldiers captive – DW – 11/01/2024

 Bolivia's military says armed group holding soldiers captiveNovember 1, 2024

-The Bolivian armed forces said in a statement on Friday that "irregular armed groups" took control of a military facility near the central city of Cochabamba and were holding some soldiers captive.
+The Bolivian armed forces said Friday "irregular armed groups" took control of a military facility near the central city of Cochabamba and were holding some soldiers captive.

 The military did not provide further details.
 But the French AFP news agency reported, citing military sources, that at least 20 military personnel were being held by supporters of former President Evo Morales.